Skip to Content

 Troubleshooting

-• Verify the destination URL is reachable from the CloudQuery Platform server.
+• Verify the destination URL is reachable from the CloudQuery Platform server (webhook destinations only).

 • Check that the Content-Type header matches what the receiving service expects (usually application/json).